marqidox/streamlit-body-detection/README.md

 # streamlit-body-detection
 Streamlit app deployment for body language detection for online learning.
-The student API. https://app-body-detection.streamlit.app/
+This is the intended inferface. https://app-body-detection.streamlit.app/